 He had found the Khalsa Panth in front of many disciples at Anandpur Sahib (Anandpur, Edge of Shivalik Hills, Punjab).
 During the festival, Guru Gobind Singh came out of a tent carrying a sword.
 He challenged any Sikh who was prepared to give his life to come into the tent.
 The Guru returned alone with his sword covered in blood.
 He then requested another volunteer and repeated the same action four times until five men disappeared into the tent.
 The crowd was wondering what had happened to these five men.
 They soon had come out of the tent wearing turbans.
 These five men came to be known as the Panj Piare, or ‘Beloved Five’.
 The men were then baptized (infused into the Sikh doctrine) into the Khalsa by the Guru.

 Major celebrations of Vaisakhi are organized at Golden Temple, Amritsar.

 Most Sikhs come in large numbers to visit the Golden Temple on the occasion.

-In villages of Punjab & Haryana, Vaisakhi is celebrated with performances of bhangra and gidda by men and women respectively.
-Along with commemorating the birth of Khalsa, Sikhs also thank the gurus for the ready new harvest for the summer season.
-With joy and devotion, the Sikhs take an early bath, wear new clothes and visit the neighborhood gurdwara to participate in the special prayer meet marked for the day.
+In villages of Punjab & Haryana, Vaisakhi is celebrated with performances of bhangra and gidda by men and women, respectively.
+Along with commemorating the birth of Khalsa, Sikhs also thank the gurus for the ready new harvest for summer.
+With joy and devotion, the Sikhs take an early bath, wear new clothes and visit the neighborhood gurdwara to take part in the special prayer meet marked for the day.
 After a special ardas of kirtans and discourses, kada prasad is distributed amongst all present.
 Later, people sit in rows to relish the langar and served by kar sevaks or volunteers.